Keywords Change this

-The Brutality in ArgentinaThe so-called "brutality" was an architectural trend of European origin that had an important development in Argentina during the fifties.
-It was marked by a critical reading of the conventions and cliches, emphasizing the search for a poetic dimension to the architecture through the use of light, wide open spaces and a particular application of the materials.
+The Brutalism in ArgentinaThe so-called "brutalism" was an architectural trend of European origin that had an important development in Argentina during the fifties.
+It was marked by a critical reading of the conventions and clichés, emphasizing the search for a poetic dimension to the architecture through the use of light, wide open spaces and a particular application of the materials.

-In Argentina, "the brutality" recognizes three different sources.
+In Argentina, "Brutalism" recognizes three different sources.
 First, the legacy of the Franco-Swiss architect Le Corbusier, as evidenced in works such as the Swiss Pavilion of the City University of Paris (1930) and the Housing Unit of Marseille, La Cité Radieuse (1947).
-The new English "brutality" was conceived around the ideas of Alison and Peter Smithson, the critic Reyner Banham, the photographer Nigel Henderson and visual artist Eduardo Paolozzi.
-His works were the Ecole, emblematic of Hunstanton (1949-1954) and The Economist Building in London (1967), a building that combines offices, homes and a bank.
-Finally, and to a lesser degree, another record of brutality in Argentina is the American formalism, with works by Eero Saarinen.
+The new English "brutalism" was conceived around the ideas of Alison and Peter Smithson, the critic Reyner Banham, the photographer Nigel Henderson and visual artist Eduardo Paolozzi.
+Important works were the Hunstanton Secondary Modern School (1949-1954) and The Economist Building in London (1967), a building that combines offices, homes and a bank.
+Finally, and to a lesser degree, another record of brutalism in Argentina is the American formalism, with works by Eero Saarinen.

-The "brutality" had great influence within the institutional spaces.
-The use of perspective brutality in government buildings was stated as a legitimate design option, which later was adopted in buildings destined to become colleges, universities, hospitals and bank headquarters.
+The "brutalism" had great influence within the institutional spaces.
+The employment of Brutalist ideas in government buildings was stated as a legitimate design option, which later was adopted in other public utility buildings, such as: colleges, universities, hospitals and bank headquarters.

-SpacesThe building of the Bank of London has three floors below grade and 6 above.
-The main entrance on the corner, which makes up the space of transition is emphasized by another display of suspended concrete, which limits the visual space.
+SpacesThe building of the Bank of London has three floors below ground level and 6 above.
+The main entrance is located on the corner, which makes up the space of transition is emphasized by another display of suspended concrete, which limits the visual space.
 Inside the bank, there are six levels.

 The central hall, a key element of the traditional banking institutions.
 These levels are suspended from the ceiling by major steel tie rods, which gives the liberty for the working spaces.